From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Introduction

 \subsection{Related Work}

 The use of the DTM-signature for the purpose of pose invariant object discrimination was proposed by \citet{Brecheteau}, who in particular established a relation between the DTM-signature and the Gromov-Wasserstein distance (see \citet{memoli2011gromov} for a definition).
 In the aforementioned work, the author considers the asymptotic behavior of the Wasserstein distance between sub-sampled estimates of the DTM-signatures for two different spaces.
-One big advantage of our method of estimating the DTM-densities over the former is that it does not require sub-sampling and all data points can be used for the analysis.\\ As illustrated in Section \ref{sec:proposed approach}, the DTM-signature is based on the DTM-function (see \eqref{eq:dtm-function}).
-This function has been thoroughly studied and applied in the context of support estimation and topological data analysis \citep{chazal2011geometric,chazal2013persistence,buchet2014topological} and for its sample counterpart (see \eqref{eq:emp dtm}) many consistency properties have been established in \citet{chazal2016rates,chazal2017robust}. \\
+While the approaches are related, one big advantage of our method of estimating the DTM-densities is that it does not require sub-sampling and all data points can be used for the analysis, guaranteeing a powerful procedure without loss of information.\\ As illustrated in Section \ref{sec:proposed approach}, the DTM-signature is based on the DTM-function (see Eq.\ \ref{eq:dtm-function}).
+This function has been thoroughly studied and applied in the context of support estimation and topological data analysis \citep{chazal2011geometric,chazal2013persistence,buchet2014topological} and for its sample counterpart (see Eq.\ \ref{eq:emp dtm}) many consistency properties have been established in \citet{chazal2016rates,chazal2017robust}. \\

 Distance based signatures for object discrimination have been applied and studied in a variety of settings \citep{osada2002shape,gelfand2005robust,belongie2006matching,shi2007direct,brinkman2012invariant,berrendero2016shape}.
 Recently, lower bounds of the Gromov-Wasserstein distance (see \citet{memoli2011gromov}) have received some attention in applications \citep{gellert2019substrate} and in the investigation of their discriminating properties and their statistical behavior \citep{memoli2018distance, weitkamp2020gromovwasserstein}.